drthomasfbrown/drthomasfbrown.github.io/_posts/2015-08-03-genealogical-network-analysis.md

 * [https://www.kinsources.net/](https://www.kinsources.net/)

+Notes from White & Johansen:

-The common anthropological idea of representing culture by a shared set of rules, in Leaf’s view and ours, is largely a façade.
-Behind the appearance of shared cultural or institutional forms for any given community or society there lies far more heterogeneity and structural variability than the anthropological construct of “shared rules” is wont to admit.
-(White & Johansen, p.
+* The common anthropological idea of representing culture by a shared set of rules, in Leaf’s view and ours, is largely a façade.
+Behind the appearance of shared cultural or institutional forms for any given community or society there lies far more heterogeneity and structural variability than the anthropological construct of “shared rules” is wont to admit. (p.
 39)

+* Moody and White (2003) found multiconnectivity and social embeddedness—the deepest k-components to which actors belong (for higher values of k-connectivity) in larger cohesive groups— to outperform many other potential predictors of downstream consequences (p.
+46